 - Mahindra Logistics Ltd

-- It is estimated that the logistics sector would reach ~USD 215 billion by 2020 as compared to current market size of ~USD 160 billion.
+- Logistics sector is estimated to reach USD 215 billion by 2020 compared to the current market size of USD 160 billion.

-- Logistics cost in India accounts for 13-17% of the Gross Domestic Product (GDP) which is nearly double the logistics cost to GDP ratio in developed countries such as the USA, Hong Kong and France.
+- Logistics cost in India accounts for 13-17% of the Gross Domestic Product (GDP), nearly double the logistics cost to GDP ratio in developed countries such as the USA, Hong Kong and France.